williamcanin/firewall-linux/README.md

 you can do it manually by double-clicking the file *'src/firewall.fwb'*.
 Remember if!
 After setting, save and compile.

+The project *'src/firewall.fwb'* has two types of firewall, utm for dynamic IP and one for static IP.
+Set up according to what you use.

 ## Installation

 * 1 - Install Firewall Builder according to your Linux distribution.